hudsonbay/fake_scraper/README.md

 # Fake scrapper

-Fake service that scrapes data from web pages—normally an intensive task, dependent on system resources and a reliable network connection.
+Fake service that scrapes data from web pages, normally an intensive task, dependent on system resources and a reliable network connection.
 The goal here is to be able to request a number of URLs to be scraped, and have a GenStage data pipeline take care of the workload.

 This is the result of following the book _Concurrent Data Processing in Elixir Fast, Resilient Applications with OTP, GenStage, Flow, and Broadway_ by Svilen Gospodinov